CosmoStat/Tutorials/presentation_tips.md

 You can use a higher or lower pitch.
 Tone is related to contracting a muscle, the more tense it is, the higher the tone, like for a guitar.

-  ❌avoid speaking always with the same intonation.
+  ❌avoid speaking always with the flat intonation.

 #### Speech rate: (syllables/s)
   - very fast (you don't want too much attention, medicines side effects are 9 syllables/s)
-  - slow (baby-talk, 3-4 syllables/s)
+  - slow (baby-talk, 3 syllables/s)
   - talking live or remotely requires also a different speech rate

   ❌avoid speaking always at the same rate.